4-Day Weather Forecast For Lake Santeetlah - NewsBreak

 LAKE SANTEETLAH, NC(Updated at 8am ET)Here's your weather forecast for the next four days.

-Scattered showers and thunderstorms during the day; while scattered showers and thunderstorms then widespread fog overnight
+Showers and thunderstorms likely during the day; while chance of showers and thunderstorms then areas of fog overnight

 - Breezy: 3 mph

-Widespread fog then slight chance of rain showers during the day; while partly cloudy overnight
+Areas of fog then showers and thunderstorms likely during the day; while chance of showers and thunderstorms then mostly cloudy overnight

 - Breezy: 2 mph